r-lib/vctrs/tests/testthat/_snaps/slice-assign.md

       <error/vctrs_error_subscript_type>
       Error:
       !
+Must assign to elements with a valid subscript vector.
+      Caused by error:
-Must assign to elements with a valid subscript vector. x Negative locations can't have missing values. i Subscript has a missing value at location 2.
+      !
+Negative locations can't have missing values. x Subscript has 1 missing value at location 2.

 # `vec_assign()` error args can be overridden